 Do I need to wear two masks?

-The CDC recently released a study External Site showing that wearing a cloth mask over a surgical mask provides extra protection against the coronavirus — and some health experts agree.
+The CDC released a study in early 2021 External Site showing that wearing a cloth mask over a surgical mask provides extra protection against the coronavirus — and some health experts agree.
 Especially as new variants of the virus that causes COVID-19 are discovered, two masks provide more layers of fabric, and help to ensure that your mask fits snugly over your nose, mouth and chin External Site.